UHKD: A Unified Framework for Heterogeneous Knowledge Distillation via Frequency-Domain Representations

-The above methods have achieved promising results in homogeneous model distillation.
-However, in practical applications, it is often difficult to find a high-performance teacher that is homogeneous with the lightweight student.
-In homogeneous settings, intermediate features from teacher and student models usually share similar structural patterns, which makes direct feature alignment feasible.
-In contrast, heterogeneous models exhibit substantial discrepancies in intermediate representations, including differences in semantic abstraction and feature distribution, as illustrated in Fig.~\ref{1-feature-vis}.
-These discrepancies hinder the direct exploitation of intermediate features for knowledge transfer, which in turn leads to suboptimal results when homogeneous distillation methods are directly applied to heterogeneous scenarios.
-Related studies on heterogeneous distillation usually focus on a fixed transfer direction between specific architecture pairs, such as CNN $\rightarrow$ ViT or ViT $\rightarrow$ CNN\cite{DBLP:conf/icml/TouvronCDMSJ21, DBLP:conf/cvpr/RenGHXTHZ22, DBLP:conf/iccv/ZhaoSL23, DBLP:conf/accv/LiuCLHDL22, DBLP:conf/mm/ZhaoZHZ023, DBLP:conf/fgr/NiTSD024, DBLP:journals/corr/abs-2404-16386}.
-Although these methods demonstrate the feasibility of heterogeneous distillation, they typically adopt complex, task-specific designs for aligning intermediate features and are restricted to a single transfer direction.
-Such unidirectional strategies lack flexibility and cannot be easily generalized to arbitrary architecture pairs, which significantly limits their applicability in broader scenarios.
+Although the above methods have achieved promising results in homogeneous distillation, in practice it is often difficult to obtain a high-performance teacher that shares the same architecture as the lightweight student.
+In homogeneous settings, intermediate features usually exhibit similar structural patterns, making direct alignment feasible.
+In contrast, heterogeneous models show substantial discrepancies in semantic abstraction and feature distribution, as shown in Fig.~\ref{1-feature-vis}, which hinder effective use of intermediate features and lead to suboptimal results when homogeneous methods are directly applied.
+Recent studies on heterogeneous distillation typically focus on fixed transfer directions between specific architecture pairs, such as CNN to ViT or ViT to CNN\cite{DBLP:conf/icml/TouvronCDMSJ21,DBLP:conf/cvpr/RenGHXTHZ22,DBLP:conf/iccv/ZhaoSL23,DBLP:conf/accv/LiuCLHDL22,DBLP:conf/mm/ZhaoZHZ023,DBLP:conf/fgr/NiTSD024,DBLP:journals/corr/abs-2404-16386}.
+While these works demonstrate feasibility, they often rely on complex, task-specific designs and remain limited to unidirectional transfer, lacking flexibility and generalization to arbitrary architecture pairs.